modehnal/modehnal.github.io/README.md

     We start the suite with some commonly used methods and functions.

     This is done with the `qecore` class `TestSandbox` that we will use for everything.
-I will use example from the full example of `gnome-terminal` that I will be introducing later in this article.
+I will use examples from the project `gnome-terminal` that I will be introducing later in this article.

     The behave file `environment.py` has a few defined functions that `behave` has hooks for, which we can fill with logic that we need.
 So we are going to use the `before_all` and initialize our `TestSandbox` class and save it to the variable `context` which is a data structure of behave that can be used to save and transfer data throughout all the files during the behave run.
 We can define our variables in `context`, so we named it `context.sandbox`.
 From this moment the sandbox class will be available in the Python `behave` files, and we can start using our `sandbox`.
 I again omitted some parts for simplicity, the full example will have the entire structure.